Tibetan sovereignty debate: De facto independence

-During the Sino-Tibetan War of 1930-1932, the Chinese warlords Ma Bufang and Liu Wenhui jointly attacked and defeated invading Tibetan forces.
+During the Sino-Tibetan War of 1930–1932, the Chinese warlords Ma Bufang and Liu Wenhui jointly attacked and defeated invading Tibetan forces.

 The Kuomintang government in China sought to portray itself as necessary to validate the choice of the Dalai Lama and Panchen Lama.
 When the current (14th) Dalai Lama was installed in Lhasa in 1939, it was with an armed escort of Chinese troops and an attending Chinese minister.
 The Muslim Kuomintang General Bai Chongxi called upon the Republic of China to expel the British from Tibet.
 According to Yu Shiyu, during the Second Sino-Japanese War, Chiang Kai-shek ordered the Chinese Muslim General Ma Bufang, Governor of Qinghai (1937–1949), to repair the Yushu airport in Qinghai Province to deter Tibetan independence.
 In May 1943, Chiang warned that Tibet must accept and follow the instructions and orders of the Central Government, that they must agree and help to build the Chinese-India [war-supply] road, and that they must maintain direct communications with the Office of the Mongolian and Tibetan Affairs Commission (MTAC) in Lhasa and not through the newly established "Foreign Office" of Tibet.
 He sternly warned that he would "send an air force to bomb Tibet immediately" should Tibet be found to be collaborating with Japan.
 Official Communications between Lhasa and Chiang Kai-shek's government was through MTAC, not the "Foreign Office", until July 1949, just before the Communists' victory in the civil war.
 The presence of MTAC in Lhasa was viewed by both Nationalist and Communist governments as an assertion of Chinese sovereignty over Tibet.
 Throughout the Kuomintang years, no country gave Tibet diplomatic recognition.

-In 1950, after the People's Liberation Army invaded Tibet, Indian president Jawaharlal Nehru stated that his country would continue the British policy with regards to Tibet in considering it to be outwardly part of China but internally autonomous.
+In 1950, after the People's Liberation Army invaded Tibet, Indian Prime Minister Jawaharlal Nehru stated that his country would continue the British policy with regards to Tibet in considering it to be outwardly part of China but internally autonomous.

+Western influence would play an active part in shaping modern Chinese claims over Tibet.
+Ideas of nation-state depended on a state's preexisting status as sovereign.
+Western views on Chinese sovereignty would prove useful for China.
+From the Chinese perspective, Tibet was a state without sovereignty.
+As such, China could deny Tibetan calls for independence under a nation-state model since the state lacked sovereignty.